vorakl/FakeTpl/README.md

 Username www
 ```

 That could be a config file of a web-server, for example.
-Of course, more useful examples can be found in the end of the README ;) And pay attention on using parentheses!
+Of course, more useful examples can be found below ;) And pay attention on using parentheses!
 They are always needed.
 The explanation "why?" will be given a bit later.

 ### As an included script.